aussiebroadwan/Driftwood/README.md

 Set up a directory for your Lua scripts on your host machine (e.g., `./lua`).
 Add command scripts to this directory following the structure explained in the Creating Commands section.

+> **Tip**: For better development experience, place the `driftwood.lua` file in your `./lua` directory.
+This file provides type annotations and documentation, helping with IDE autocomplete and type checking.

 ### Step 3: Run the Docker Container

 Run the container with the required environment variables and mount your Lua script directory: